 Skip to main content

 Consumers often consider TrustPilot to be the most trusted review platform on the Internet, but for brands working with them is not always a pleasant experience.
-These are some notes about getting the most out of what a lot of people see as a problematic or controversial partner.
+Here are some thoughts on getting the most out of what a lot of people see as a controversial partner.

-TrustPilot keeps the exact TrustScore formula secret, but here’s what we know:
+The score TrustPilot gives your is called the TrustScore.
+They keep the exact TrustScore formula secret, but here’s what we know:

 • It is based on percentages